dwhelan/atdd_training/ruby/Atom.md

 cucumber --color {relative_path} -t ~@wip
 ```

+## Autocomplete
+Installing the `gherkin-autocomplete` package provides some autocomplete support when adding new steps to scenarios.

 ## Viewing markdown files
 Viewing mark down is built-in.
-All you need to do is enter `ctrl+shift+M`.
+All you need to do is enter `ctrl-shift-M`.